tropical-turtle/MSS-Seafarer-Certification/README.md

 1. Installation process

-To install this project, clone locally, open https://github.com/tc-tibo/SeaCertsBlazor/blob/master/CDTS%20Blazor.sln file in Visual Studio, and then publish to your desired location.
+To run this project locally from VisualStudio 2019, clone repository, open .sln file in Visual Studio, and then choose Debug -> Start Debugging, or F5 on the keyboard.

 2. Software dependencies